zeldaret/mm/docs/schedule_scripting_language.md

 ### Tokens

-The presented grammar expects the a few tokens.
+The presented grammar expects a few tokens.

 First column is the corresponding token and right is a regular expression to match said token.